 You can choose any pose you like for your unicorn, but it will be the most realistic if you borrow it from a horse.
 Check my tutorial about drawing horses to pick a pose.
 I've decided to use a frame from a canter—it's a fast but very graceful running gait.

-Now we're going to add shapes characteristic for a horse body.
+Next up in this unicorn drawing tutorial is the body.
+Now we're going to add shapes characteristic of a horse's body.
 Draw the head and the muzzle...

 ... then connect them with two lines and add the ears on top of the head.

 This will be the eye:

 Add some details on the head and start building the hooves.
 Adjust the direction of lines to the angle of the legs.
 Normally, the hooves would be larger, but in my vision unicorns are quite similar to deer in this manner.

 Add the wrists and heels.
 No, these aren't knees!

 Add some details to the heels.
 The bones are really showing in this area, and they create a typical horse look.

 Connect the parts of the legs with gentle lines.

 Before we draw the neck, it's good to add some guide lines: the back of the shoulder blade and the width of the neck.